 Understanding the ways cult leaders gain and maintain power

 Hello!
-I’m going to being speaking more openly about cults and cult leaders over the next few days and weeks, because we have a cultic leader in power here in the United States.
+I’m speaking more openly about cults and cult leaders, because we had a cultic leader in power here in the United States, and after the failed and deadly coup attempt, we had more that 140 Republican lawmakers who supported his lies and sedition.
+It’s not over.

 Instead, most outsiders have engaged in shaming, mockery, dehumanization, and unskilled expressions of hatred and panic.
 I understand all of these emotional reactions, and I also know that they not only don’t work; they backfire and strengthen the cult.

-I’ve written in subtext up until now because I know, as a cult survivor myself, that if anyone disrespects your group or your leader — with mockery, shaming, hatred, panic, or yelling — you will attach yourself with more intensity to your cult and your cult leader.
+I had written in subtext up until the months before the 2020 election, because I know, as a cult survivor myself, that if anyone disrespects your group or your leader — with mockery, shaming, hatred, panic, or yelling — you will attach yourself with more intensity to your cult and your cult leader.

 But as a cult survivor, I can tell you this: there is a way out.